Jax-Core/ValliStart/README.md

 5. Ignore the alert for Spicetify(we've already installed this in the previous step) and press **confirm** on the bottom right.
 6. Refresh ValliStart and your media controls for Spotify should work.

-#### Web Players:
+#### For Web Players:
 For media controls to work with any website, you will have to install the **[WebNowPlaying Companion](https://chrome.google.com/webstore/detail/webnowplaying-companion/jfakgfcdgpghbbefmdfjkbdlibjgnbli) extension for your browser.**

-Once you've installed the extension, you can now proceed to configure media controls for Spotify.
+Once you've installed the extension, you can now proceed to configure media controls for Web Players.
 Simply follow the steps outlined below:

 1. Open Core and head over to the **Modules** section.
 2. Select **ValliStart** from the list and proceed to the **Modules** tab.